chaoss/grimoirelab-perceval/docs/howto_pkg.rst

 More details about the test Pypi repository in the `Python wiki
 <https://wiki.python.org/moin/TestPyPI>`_.

-* Then, upload to the live Pypi repository, and you're done:
+* Then, upload to the live Pypi repository, and you're done (there is no need to register in this case):

 ::

-  python setup.py register -r pypitestpython setup.py register -r pypi python setup.py sdist upload -r pypi python setup.py bdist_wheel upload -r pypi
+  python setup.py sdist upload -r pypi python setup.py bdist_wheel upload -r pypi